NuGet/docs.microsoft.com-nuget/docs/create-packages/multiple-target-frameworks-project-file.md

 # Support multiple .NET Framework versions in your project file

 When you first create a project, we recommend you create a .NET Standard class library, as it provides compatibility with the widest range of consuming projects.
-By using .NET Standard, you enable some support for multiple frameworks by default.
+By using .NET Standard, you add [cross-platform support](/dotnet/standard/library-guidance/cross-platform-targeting) to a .NET library by default.
 However, in some scenarios, you may also need to include code that targets a particular framework.
 This article shows you how to do that for [SDK-style](../resources/check-project-format.md) projects.

 For SDK-style projects, you can configure support for multiple targets frameworks ([TFM](/dotnet/standard/frameworks)) in your project file, then use `dotnet pack` or `msbuild /t:pack` to create the package.